-So when you take actions that help save our dying planet, acknowledge yourself for making things better for the habitat and the precious lifeforms [including people] that are scattered all over this planet Earth that you are responsible for.
+So when you take climate actions or make choices that don’t hurt our dying planet, acknowledge yourself for making things better for the habitat and the precious people and lifeforms that are scattered all over this planet Earth on the 1.5 square kilometers that you are responsible for.

-After all, if the people, creatures and plants in your square kilometer knew who you are, they would certainly want to thank you for the climate and environmental actions that you take so they can survive and thrive.
+After all, if the people, creatures, and plants on your 1.5 square kilometers knew who you are, they would certainly want to thank you for the climate and environmental actions that you take so they can survive and thrive.

-Even though it is not possible to see your whole square kilometer in one place, your environmental actions matter immensely to the species and people [including that part of yourself] that lives on that square kilometer.
+Even though it is not possible to see your whole 1.5 square kilometers in one place, your environmental actions matter immensely to the species and people [including that part of yourself] that lives on that 1.5 square kilometers.

 To calculate a more accurate estimate of your square kilometer area of responsibility, divide your yearly net income before taxes in US dollars by $43,000.